A New New Year’s Resolution: Play More

-In our book Sparks of Genius (Houghton Mifflin, 1999), we found that creative individuals in the arts and in the sciences often play at and with their work.
-They cultivate playfulness in order to stimulate inventiveness, for play can generate novel ways of thinking, making and behaving-some of which may result in workable innovations.
-Consider these examples.
+In our book Sparks of Genius , we found that creative individuals in the arts and in the sciences often play at and with their work.
+They cultivate playfulness in order to stimulate inventiveness, for play can generate novel ways of thinking, making, and behaving — some of which may result in workable innovations.

-Alexander Fleming, the bacteriologist who discovered penicillin, also played in a laboratory, in this case a scientific one.
-When he wasn't working with bacterial cultures, he was playing with them BY painting with them.
-In fact, he often left petri dishes lying about just to see what air borne microbes might show up, thus exercising what Max Delbruck, one of the founders of molecular biology, has called "the principle of limited sloppiness."
+Alexander Fleming, the bacteriologist who discovered penicillin, also played in a laboratory, in his case a scientific one.
+When he wasn't working with bacterial cultures, he was playing with them by painting with them.
+In fact, he often left petri dishes lying about just to see what airborne microbes might show up, thus exercising what Max Delbruck, one of the founders of molecular biology, has called "the principle of limited sloppiness."
 Fleming collected microorganisms for the colors they added to his "palette."
 "I play with microbes," he was fond of telling people.
 But as he himself acknowledged, his play was also a strategy for scientific discovery.
-In the process of courting-and cultivating-microbial paint, he also developed a tremendous knowledge of microbial interactions, because not all microbes will grow together on the same media, at the same temperature, or in each other's vicinity.
-When a beautiful blue-green mold appeared on his petri dishes he was captivated by its color-and also by its elimination of infectious bacteria on the agar plate.
-Play led directly to the discovery of penicillin.
+In the process of courting and cultivating microbial paint, he developed a tremendous knowledge of microbial interactions, because not all microbes will grow together on the same media, at the same temperature, or in each other's vicinity.
+When a beautiful blue-green mold appeared on his petri dishes he was captivated by its color — and by its elimination of infectious bacteria on the agar plate.
+Play led directly to the discovery of penicillin

-What are we to make of these examples-and the many more explored in our book?
+What are we to make of these examples and many others?
 First, play is one of the keys to creativity.
 Second, work and play are not necessarily antithetical.
 To the contrary, work and play can be complementary strategies for invention and discovery in a multitude of disciplines.
-What Mozart, Calder and Fleming had in common with each other is the sheer joy of playing with their work.
-Third, recreation leads to rest, relaxation and-through an enlarged understanding of how and why ideas, things, and processes work-to novel forms of re-creation.
+What Mozart, Calder, and Fleming had in common is the sheer joy of playing with their work.
+Third, recreation leads to rest, relaxation and, through an enlarged understanding of how and why ideas, things, and processes work, to novel forms of re-creation.

 Miller, Stephen.
 1973.
 "Ends, Means, and Galumphing: Some Leitmotifs of Play."
 American Anthropologist 75: 87-98.